-- 5. If the pinUvAuthToken has a permissions RP ID associated: - 1.
+- Let epAtt in the authenticatorGetAssertion response structure be set to true and return an enterprise attestation. - 7.
+If authenticator is protected by some form of user verification, then: - 1.
+If pinUvAuthParam parameter is present (implying the "uv" option is treated as false, see Step 4): - 1.
+Call verify(pinUvAuthToken, clientDataHash pinUvAuthParam). - 1.
+If the verification returns error, return CTAP2_ERR_PIN_AUTH_INVALID error. - 2.
+If the verification returns success, set the "uv" bit totrue in the response - 2.
+Let userVerifiedFlagValue be the result of callinggetUserVerifiedFlagValue(). - 3.
+If userVerifiedFlagValue is false then end the operation by returning CTAP2_ERR_PIN_AUTH_INVALID. - Verify that the pinUvAuthToken has the ga permission, if not, return CTAP2_ERR_PIN_AUTH_INVALID. - 5.
+If the pinUvAuthToken has a permissions RP ID associated: - 1.
 If the permissions RP ID does not match the rpId in this request, return CTAP2 ERR PIN AUTH INVALID. - 6.
 If the pinUvAuthToken does not have a permissions RP ID associated: - 1.
-Associate the request's rpId parameter value with the pinUvAuthToken as its permissions RP ID . - 7.
-Go to Step 7. - 2.
-If the "uv" option is present and set to true (implying the pinUvAuthParam parameter is not present, and that the authenticator supports an enabled built-in user verification method, see Step 4):
+Associate the request's rpId parameter value with the pinUvAuthToken as its permissions RP ID. - 7.
+Go to Step 7. - If the "uv" option is present and set to true (implying the pinUvAuthParam parameter is not present, and that the authenticator supports an enabled built-in user verification method, see Step 4):

-Note: This step provides backwards compatibility for CTAP2.0 platforms.
+NOTE: This step provides backwards compatibility for CTAP2.0 platforms.

 - 1. Let internalRetry be true. - 2.
-Let uvState be the result of calling performBuiltInUv(internalRetry) - 3.
+Let uvState be the result of callingperformBuiltInUv(internalRetry) - 3.
 If uvState is error: - 1.
-If the error reason is a user action timeout , then return CTAP2 ERR USER ACTION TIMEOUT. - 2.
-If the ClientPin option ID is true and the noMcGaPermissionsWithClientPin option ID is absent or false, end the operation by returning CTAP2 ERR PUAT REQUIRED. - 3.
-If the uvRetries counter is <= 0, return CTAP2 ERR PIN BLOCKED. - 4.
-Otherwise, end the operation by returning CTAP2 ERR OPERATION DENIED. - 4.
+If the error reason is a user action timeout, then return CTAP2_ERR_USER_ACTION_TIMEOUT. - 2.
+If the ClientPin option ID is true and the noMcGaPermissionsWithClientPin option ID is absent or false, end the operation by returning CTAP2_ERR_PUAT_REQUIRED. - 3.
+If the uvRetries counter is 0, return CTAP2_ERR_PIN_BLOCKED. - 4.
+Otherwise, end the operation by returning CTAP2_ERR_OPERATION_DENIED. - 4.
 If uvState is success: - 1.
 Set the "uv" bit to true in the response.

-Note: If Step 6 was skipped, then the authenticator is NOT protected by some form of user verification, and has already ensured that the "uv" bit is false in the response.
+NOTE: If Step 7 was skipped, then the authenticator is NOT protected by some form of user verification, and Step 3 has already ensured that the "uv" bit is false in the response.

-- 7. Locate all credentials that are eligible for retrieval under the specified criteria: - 1.
-If the allowList parameter is present and is non-empty, locate all denoted credentials created by this authenticator and bound to the specified rpId. - 2.
-If an allowList is not present, locate all discoverable credentials that are created by this authenticator and bound to the specified rpId. - 3.
+8. Locate all credentials that are eligible for retrieval under the specified criteria:

+- If the allowList parameter is present and is non-empty, locate all denoted credentials created by this authenticator and bound to the specified rpId. - If an allowList is not present, locate all discoverable credentials that are created by this authenticator and bound to the specified rpId. - 3.
 Create an applicable credentials list populated with the located credentials. - 4.
-Iterate through the applicable credentials list, and if credential protection for a credential is marked as userVerificationRequired, and the "uv" bit is false in the response, remove that credential from the applicable credentials list.

-- 5. Iterate through the applicable credentials list, and if credential protection for a credential is marked as userVerificationOptionalWithCredentialIDList and there is no allowList passed by the client and the "uv" bit is false in the response, remove that credential from the applicable credentials list. - 6.
+Iterate through the applicable credentials list, and if credential protection for a credential is marked as userVerificationRequired, and the "uv" bit is false in the response, remove that credential from the applicable credentials list. - 5.
+Iterate through the applicable credentials list, and if credential protection for a credential is marked as userVerificationOptionalWithCredentialIDList and there is no allowList passed by the client and the "uv" bit is false in the response, remove that credential from the applicable credentials list. - 6.
 If the applicable credentials list is empty, return CTAP2_ERR_NO_CREDENTIALS. - 7.
-Let numberOfCredentials be the number of applicable credentials found. - 8.
-If evidence of user interaction was provided as part of Step 6.2 (i.e., by invoking performBuiltInUv()):
+Let numberOfCredentials be the number of applicable credentials found. - 9.
+If evidence of user interaction was provided as part of Step 7.2 (i.e., by invoking performBuiltInUv()):

-Note: This step's criteria implies that the " uv" option is present and set to true and the pinUvAuthParam parameter is not present.
+NOTE: This step's criteria implies that the "uv" option is present and set to true and the pinUvAuthParam parameter is not present.
 I.e., the pinUvAuthToken feature is not in use.

 - 1. Set the "up" bit to true in the response. - 2.
-Go to Step 10 - 9.
-If the "up" option is set to true or not present: - 1.
-If the pinUvAuthParam parameter is present then: - 1.
-Let userPresentFlagValue be the result of calling getUserPresentFlagValue (). - 2.
+Go to Step 10

+10. If the "up" option is set to true or not present:

+- 1. If the pinUvAuthParam parameter is present then: - 1.
+Let userPresentFlagValue be the result of callinggetUserPresentFlagValue() - 2.
 If userPresentFlagValue is false: